Transferring Bees From Nuc To Hive

 2. Hold your hive tool comfortably in your hand.
 Then use its end part to get the bottom section of the top part of the nuc frame.

-4. Then try to lift up the other side of the frame a bit just like the frame came above a little from the nuc box.
+4. Then try to lift up the other side of the frame a bit, just like the frame came above a little from the nuc box.

 The entire process should be done very slowly and very carefully.

-• Step-6 Place The Frame In The Hive: Now you have to put your nucleus frame into your beehive.
+• Step-6 Place the Frame In The Hive: Now you have to put your nucleus frame into your beehive.

 Remember your frame will go inside the beehive in exactly the same direction it came up from the nuc box.It should be placed face to face and put the nuc frame very slowly and carefully in the first position of the empty space in the middle of your beehive.